-This Peanut Butter Fudge with Condensed Milk is a no bake recipe and only uses 4 ingredients.
-It's so simple and you get a big batch of creamy, old fashioned peanut butter fudge.
+This No Bake Peanut Butter Fudge recipe only uses 4 ingredients.
+It's quick and easy, and you get a big batch of creamy, old fashioned peanut butter fudge.

-I absolutely love making this fudge over the holidays.
-It's a great DIY food item to make for Christmas gifts too.
+I absolutely love making this easy no bake fudge over the holidays.
+Just like my Chocolate Peanut Butter Rice Krispies and Milk Chocolate Pecans, these make great diy Christmas gifts too.
 Plus, it's ideal when you are on a budget and have a lot of friends and family to buy for.

-This fudge only takes about 10 minutes to whip up, then it goes in the fridge for 2 hours.
+This no bake fudge only takes about 10 minutes to whip up, then it goes in the fridge for 2 hours.
 Cut it up into squares and voila..peanut butter fudge treats!
+Try this Mint Chocolate Fudge too!

 Jump to: